Eindhoven Airport

 X

 Eindhoven Airport will start construction of the terminal expansion at the end of 2024.
-It was designed by the team consisting of EGM architecten, Iv and Peutz.
+It was designed by the team consisting of EGM architects, Iv and Peutz.
 The terminal will be gas-free, generate its own energy and have wooden columns.
-The extension is necessary to accomodate the current passenger numbers comfortably.
+The extension is necessary to accommodate the current passenger numbers comfortably.

 The terminal is being expanded because the current terminal has become too small for the current number of passengers.
 The current terminal was built for about 5 million passengers.
 In 2023, approximately 6.8 million passengers used the airport.
 Eindhoven Airport also expects a similar number of passengers this year.